-In the Philadelphia and Main Line suburbs where we work, there are contractors who provide only construction and other builders who offer combination one-stop shops that can handle design, planning, and production (Design-Build firm).
+In the Philadelphia and Main Line suburbs where we work, there are architects who only provide drawings, contractors who provide only construction and other builders who offer combination one-stop shops that can handle design, planning, and production (Design-Build firm).
 Other contractors fall somewhere in between.
 How will you know if a remodeling outfit can handle your project or if you will need to find a separate design team?
 It largely depends on your project requirements.

 Don’t let anyone tell you that your project is easy and won’t require much planning.
 Even a remove and replace of fixtures or cabinetry merits some serious forethought.
 Horror stories about bad contractors usually begin with an excited homeowner easily convinced to start construction without insisting on a full confirmation of the project details and at least some exploration of their options.
 A contractor never intends to ruin its reputation through poor service.
 It’s just too tempting for undisciplined parties to blindly jump into a project together.
 Similar to car accidents, a cautious driver can usually avoid a careless driver but when careless and inattentive drivers meet there is higher risk.